MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 My face, particular my chin/ jaw region is twisted in each of the photos.
 I am almost in disbelief as I look at the pictures of my face.

-It is clear from the photos that my face does look distorted and it is twisted!
+It is clear from the photos that my face looks distorted and my face is twisted!
 Unbelievable!

 I ask Dr. Fadavi how he would rate my case of Cervical Dystonia.
 He replies, moderate.

 Dr. Fadavi informs me of my options to reduce the muscle spasms in my neck and shoulders.